 Here, Respondent shared legal fees with an entity (USLS) that was owned, in part, by non-attorneys.
-In total, Respondent collected \$39,043 from USLS which was paid from a portion of the advanced fees USLS collected from Respondent's clients.
-Respondent split fees in approximately 40 separate client matters over a seven-month period.
+In total, Respondent collected \$16,050 from USLS which was paid from a portion of the advanced fees USLS collected from Respondent's clients.

 Respondent's misconduct is serious.
 It has long been a fundamental premise of the practice of law that "the relationship between an attorney and client is of the highest order of fiduciary relation. [citation.]"
 (In the Matter of Feldsott (Review Dept. 1997) 3 Cal.
 State Bar Ct.
 Rptr.
 754, 757.)
 This relationship is compromised when an attorney splits fees with a non-attorney.
 The ban against a lawyer sharing fees with a non-lawyer was enacted to prevent the non-lawyer from gaining control over a client's matter where the non-attorney could be motivated by personal profit rather than the client's best interests.
 (In the Matter of Scapa and Brown (Review Dept. 1993) 2 Cal.
 State Bar Ct.
 Rptr.
 635; Accord, In the Matter of Jones (Review Dept. 1993) 2 Cal.
 State Bar Ct.
 Rptr.
 411.)
-Respondent's fee-splitting arrangement exposed her clients to the risk that the non-attorneys would be looking after their personal interests, rather than those of the client.
+Respondent's fee-splitting arrangement exposed his clients to the risk that the non-attorneys would be looking after their personal interests, rather than those of the client.

 Respondent's misconduct is aggravated by multiple acts of misconduct.
-Respondent's fee splitting arrangement exposed approximately 40 clients to harm.
-In total, Respondent collected \$39,043 as a result of the improper fee split.
-As part of Respondent's rehabilitation, Respondent has agreed to refund the fees she obtained from fee-splitting by making payments to the Client Security Fund.
-Prior to State Bar involvement, Respondent exhibited candor and cooperation by writing to each of her clients, advising them of her financial and business relationships with USLS, and withdrawing as counsel.
-Respondent also entered into a full stipulation prior to the filing of charges, and she has significant mitigation for a lack of prior discipline.
-Due to the seriousness of Respondent's misconduct, most significantly, the risk of harm to the approximately 40 clients, suspension at the high-end recommended under standard 2.10 is warranted.

-On balance, a 90-day actual suspension with probation conditions including restitution of \$39,043 is appropriate to protect the public and maintain the high standards applicable to attorneys.
+Respondent's fee splitting arrangement exposed 24 clients to harm.
+In total, Respondent collected \$16,050 as a result of the improper fee split.
+As part of Respondent's rehabilitation, Respondent has agreed to refund the fees he obtained from fee splitting by making payments to the Client Security Fund.
+In mitigation, Respondent's lack of prior discipline in 34 years is entitled to significant weight in mitigation.
+In view of the mitigation in this matter, discipline at the mid-range recommended by the standard is appropriate.
+A one-year stayed suspension with probation conditions including restitution of \$16,050 is appropriate to protect the public and maintain the high standards applicable to attorneys.